Post Traumatic Stress Syndrome: UK lawyer explains how much you can claim for PTSD following a severe accident trauma

 Statistically – females are more prone to post trauma stress disorder than males.

-Symptoms of post traumatic stress syndrome can be vary – some can involve extreme anxiety, flashbacks to the trauma event, withdrawal from people or locations that remind you of the event, anxiety attacks and difficulties functioning socially or at work.
+Symptoms of post traumatic stress syndrome can vary – some can involve extreme anxiety, nightmares, flashbacks to the trauma event, withdrawal from people or locations that remind you of the event, anxiety attacks and difficulties functioning socially or at work.

 To claim compensation should you have your PTSD diagnosed?